DuckingtonThe3rd/elastic-cursor/README.md

 # Elastic Cursor
 Pretty self explanatory.
 It's a circle which follows your cursor around, rotates and squeezes based on your cursor movement.
-You can implement it on any of your projects simply by creating a division `circle` and adding these files, sourcing them from `script.js` and `style.css`, like so.
+You can implement it on any of your projects simply by creating a division `circle` and adding these files, sourcing them from `script.js` and `style.css`, like so:
 ```html
 <html lang="en" >
 <head>